Don Edwards San Francisco Bay National Wildlife Refuge: History

+A 1972 bill allocated federal, state, and local governmental funding to purchase the initial land and create the refuge.
+From 1977 through 2003, the refuge continued to grow with additional funding from Congress to purchase more salt ponds from Cargill, the company that bought the mineral rights to the salt ponds from Leslie Salt Company.

-It was founded in 1974 as the first urban National Wildlife Refuge established in the United States, and it is dedicated to preserving and enhancing wildlife habitat, protecting migratory birds, protecting threatened and endangered species, and providing opportunities for wildlife-oriented recreation and nature study for the surrounding communities.
+The refuge is dedicated to preserving and enhancing wildlife habitat, protecting migratory birds, protecting threatened and endangered species, and providing opportunities for wildlife-oriented recreation and nature study for the surrounding communities.

-As of 2004, the Refuge spanned 30000 acre of open bay, salt pond, salt marsh, mudflat, upland and vernal pool habitats located throughout south San Francisco Bay.
+As of 2004, the refuge spanned 30000 acre of open bay, salt pond, salt marsh, mudflat, upland and vernal pool habitats located throughout south San Francisco Bay.
+This area includes the traditional lands of the Lamchin, Puichon, Alson, and Tuibun indigenous groups.
 About 9000 acre of salt ponds within the refuge are managed by Cargill Salt, which has perpetual salt-making rights.
 Cargill uses the salt ponds to concentrate brines as part of its solar salt operation which produces salt for food, agriculture, medical, and industrial uses throughout the Western United States.

-Located along the Pacific Flyway, the Refuge hosts over 280 species of birds each year.
+Located along the Pacific Flyway, the refuge hosts over 280 species of birds each year.
 The variety of birds that may call the refuge home or use it as a stopover include white pelicans, white-tailed kites, hawks, ospreys, and eagles.
-Millions of shorebirds and waterfowl stop to refuel at the Refuge during the spring and fall migration.
-In addition to its seasonal visitors, the Refuge provides critical habitat to resident species like the endangered California clapper rail and salt marsh harvest mouse.
-Today, hundreds of thousands of people visit the Refuge each year to enjoy its diverse wildlife and habitats.
+Millions of shorebirds and waterfowl stop to refuel here during the spring and fall migration.
+It also provides critical habitat to resident species like the endangered California clapper rail and salt marsh harvest mouse.
+Hundreds of thousands of people visit its diverse wildlife and habitats each year.

-The Don Edwards San Francisco Bay National Wildlife Refuge is one of six wildlife refuges in the San Francisco Bay Area.
+The DESFBNWR is one of six wildlife refuges in the San Francisco Bay Area.
 The others are: Antioch Dunes, Ellicott Slough, Farallon, Marin Islands, and San Pablo Bay.
-It was renamed Don Edwards San Francisco Bay National Wildlife Refuge in 1995 in recognition of Congressman Don Edwards and his efforts to protect sensitive wetlands in south San Francisco Bay.
+It was renamed in 1995 in recognition of Congressman Don Edwards and his efforts to protect sensitive wetlands in south San Francisco Bay.